CHendrick00/sp-nnlc-docker/README.md

 ### Notable Untested Functionality
 The following may or may not work out-of-box.
 These items have not been tested and as such may not exactly match the documentation or could require additional work.
-- Angle steering vehicles
-- Other hosts: MacOS or non-Ubuntu Linux
+- Other hosts: MacOS, non-Ubuntu Linux distros
 - Nvidia GPU on Windows host